 The majority of the City’s funding priorities are tied to the Pathways Home plan, born out of comprehensive research of Seattle’s homelessness response system and the recommendations for progress (and City investments) that followed.
 However, the pathway to stability for families and adults is inherently different than that of a young person.
 Youth and young adults experiencing homelessness are nearly always navigating life circumstances they did not create, and enter homelessness to escape abuse, poverty, or rejection.
 For young people, there is still a need to build skills (both soft and technical), as well as confidence and resiliency to gain long-term stability and evolve into adulthood.
 We cannot expect the exact same needs or pathways to success for a teenager and a middle-aged adult.

-Many of the City’s performance standards are new or have thoughtfully increased in scope or scale.
+Many of the City’s performance standards are new or have dramatically increased in scope or scale.
 YouthCare is ardently working—as we have for more than forty years—to ensure that every day our services help young people focus on the incremental steps that lead to the outcome of gaining long-term stability.
 We are also learning from our own data, sharing best practices with our peers, leadership at the City, and our friends in the community.

 Ultimately, we must also contend with the reality of a region where the cost of living and housing have grown exponentially and know that we have yet to activate a scale of support or response that brings the level of solution we are all hopeful for.
 Until we add more affordable housing stock, immediately exiting people into housing will continue to be a challenge—no matter how efficiently the system runs.
 YouthCare is committed to working with our youth providers and our colleagues at the City to share feedback, make improvements to our system, and collectively hold ourselves accountable.